Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Measuring model collapse: a standard measure, and three new ones

 where $q_w$ is the empirical probability of token $w$ in $d$, computed as the frequency of $w$ divided by the total number of terms in $d$.
 The normalisation factor $\log |W(d)|$ ensures that entropy values are comparable across documents with different vocabulary sizes.

-For each model $M_j$, and for each prompt, we measure linguistic entropy and then report the mean value across prompts.
+For each model $M_j$, and for each human-authored prompt, we measure linguistic entropy and then report the mean value across prompts.

-\paragraph{\bf Next-token probability.} To gain further insight into the lack of diversity, we analyse the model’s next-token probability distribution, which reflects the model’s confidence when predicting the next token in a sequence.
-High concentration of probability mass on a few tokens indicates lower diversity and potential model collapse.

-Given a model $M_j$, we randomly sample 1,000 human-authored documents for each dataset from those never used during fine-tuning.
-Each document is truncated to its first 32 tokens to create a prompt.
-We then query $M_j$ to predict the next token given each prompt and extract the full probability distribution over the top 100 most likely tokens, obtaining one distribution for each prompt.
-From these distributions, we compute two complementary metrics:
+\paragraph{\bf Next-token probability distribution.} This measure reflects the model's confidence in predicting the next token in a sequence.
+A high concentration of probability mass on a few tokens indicates a high predictability in text generation and thus a collapsed model.
+We query a model $M_j$ to predict the next token for each prompt and extract the probability distribution over the top 100 most likely tokens, yielding one distribution per prompt.
+From these distributions, we compute two metrics: \begin{enumerate}